-2024-2025 Board Members
+2025 – 2026 Board Members

-Barbara Black, Co-Chair
+Barbara Black, Co-Chair (she/her)

-Barbara (she/her) is a retired Early Childhood educator.
+Barbara is a retired Early Childhood educator.
 Her adult life has been spent as a teacher and administrator in community-based and Public School Early Childhood programs.
 She is passionate about supporting and advocating for young children and their families.
 She has also mentored many in the local early childhood community and sometimes describes her role as that of a matchmaker of the non-romantic sort – helping children and families find the services they need and grown-ups find their way into Early Childhood and family support careers.

-Desiree Lalbeharlie-Josias, Ed.D.
+Desiree Lalbeharlie-Josias, Ed.D. (she/her)

 Desiree is mother to three young adult children and she is from KwaZulu-Natal in South Africa.
 She is an Amherst resident and works as the Director of the Early Childhood Department at the Collaborative for Educational Services.
 Desiree’s passions include family, friends, food, promoting equity, and long walks.
 Her career includes working with young children, with varying abilities and needs, and their families; early intervention clinical and management roles; college level teaching; designing professional development for early educators; and facilitating community partnerships.
 Her career has been dedicated to the field of early childhood development and education in the context of family, social justice, and public health issues.